NRampel/NRampel/README.md

 -->
 ***NOTE: DUE TO MY OLD COMPUTER GETTING IRREPERABLY DAMAGED, I'VE LOST SOME WORKS, WHICH I AM ACTIVELY TRYING TO RECOVER/RECREATE***

-***NOTE: I will be ceasing public development on PRESSUREDLE indefinitely as I do not support the actions the creator of PRESSURE has taken, so I'm not working on any high-level programs as of now.
-If you wish to have a copy, contact me at nrampel1@binghamton.edu.***
+***NOTE: I will be ceasing public development on PRESSUREDLE indefinitely due to recent events in regards to the creator of PRESSURE (the game that PRESSUREDLE was a passion project for), so I'm not working on any high-level programs as of now.
+If you wish to have a copy of PRESSUREDLE, contact me at nrampel1@binghamton.edu and I'll think about it***
 ### About Me:
 I am a 3rd Year Computer Engineering student who started in high-level software before transitioning/diving deep into low-level software, VLSI design and Embedded Systems.
 I am very passionate and curious about how hardware and software interacts with eachother, and keep that in mind whether or not I'm developing a web game or an embedded system.